 A Global 2000 Company, one of the World’s 25 Biggest Insurance Companies, invited us in for a head to head showdown with Alteryx.
 The rules were simple: they wanted their own staff to walk through a single use case on both platforms and demonstrate to a team of roughly 30 sales and marketing analysts how to complete the task in both products.
-The selected use case is a common task performed by analysts within Sales & Marketing business units across most firms: match leads from one report to an internal marketing database.
+The selected use case is a common task encountered by analysts in Sales & Marketing departments across various organizations, and involved the intricate process of matching leads from a report with an internal marketing database.
 The specific requirements in this case made the problem a bit more challenging:

 - Match must be a fuzzy match on a combination of fields (name, address, etc.)

 - Fuzzy match algorithms should be flexible to user needs

 - Match to a marketing database (Salesforce) containing 800,000+ records with low time latency

 - Output a formatted xlsx report of the results